sourcegraph/handbook/content/departments/engineering/dev/process/deployments/instances.md

 - [Managed instances](../../../../cloud/index.md) are deployments of Sourcegraph we manage for customers.
   - [demo.sourcegraph.com](instances.md#demo-sourcegraph-com) is a managed instance used for CE demos.
   - [devmanaged.sourcegraph.com](instances.md#devmanaged-sourcegraph-com) is a managed instance used for managed instances development.
   - [sourcegraph.sourcegraph.com](instances.md#sourcegraph-sourcegraph-com) is a managed instance used for Sourcegraph's dogfooding needs.
 Informally referred to as "S2".
+This instance is jointly owned by #dev-experience and #cloud.
+We [continously deploy](https://github.com/sourcegraph/deploy-sourcegraph-managed/blob/main/.github/workflows/upgrade-sourcegraph.yaml) the latest unreleased version of Sourcegraph every one hour on weekdays, and you may also [force rolling out a new deployent](https://github.com/sourcegraph/deploy-sourcegraph-managed/actions/workflows/upgrade-sourcegraph.yaml) by clicking the `run workflow` button.

 For deployments of Sourcegraph we manage for customers, see [managed instances](../../../../cloud/index.md).